Emanuel-DSC/Moovera/README.md

 ## About this Project
 Streaming movies app.
 You can create and login in your account, explore movies, search , add to favorites and play.

 !!
-Since the search bar its only to show the implementation of filtering , I made it filter only POPULAR category.
+Since the search bar its only to show the implementation of filtering , I made it filter only POPULAR category. <br>
 !!
 TMDB doesn't can't share real movies links, so I used the same animation for every movie, just to show Media Player implemetation.

 ## Why ?